Know your Body Fat Percentage at Home

 RMR, or resting metabolic rate:

 The amount of energy your body requires to sustain essential physiological processes while at rest is known as your resting metabolic rate.
-RMR can be estimated by some bioelectrical assessment devices, which is helpful for those who want to control their weight, maximise their nutrition, and schedule their caloric intake.
+RMR can be estimated by some bioelectrical assessment devices, which is helpful for those who want to control their weight, maximize their nutrition, and schedule their caloric intake.

 Subcutaneous body fat: